 For the people who are concerned with marketing, the term growth hacking creates confusion as it is closely linked with what traditionally marketers do.
 Growth hacking has recently become a buzz word and can easily be mistaken for something it is not.

 Though there is elaborated knowledge available on the net regarding growth hacking, many seem to miss its distinctions when it comes to marketing.
-Here are highlighted some differences between growth hacking and traditional marketing that all SMB owners should know.
+Here are highlighted some differences between growth hacking and traditional marketing that all small medium business owners should know.

 Growth Hacker vs. Marketer